cunnie/sslip.io/README.md

 ## Directory Structure

-- `src/` contains the source code to the DNS server.
+- `src/` contains the source code to the DNS server
-- `ci/` contains the [Concourse](https://concourse.ci/) continuous integration (CI) pipeline and task.
+- `ci/` contains the [Concourse](https://concourse.ci/) continuous integration (CI) pipeline and task
 - `spec/` contains the tests for the production nameservers.
 To run the tests locally:
   ```bash